Most PR content does not perform well in search results. This article will help fix that problem.

-Well known publications like the Washington Post are fantastic if you can get them to write something wonderful.
+Well-known publications like the Washington Post are fantastic if you can get them to write something wonderful.
 But it will usually be far easier to be published on second or even third-tier online publications.
 These are often the publications that you should strive for because they're not only easier to get into, but you can get five or ten pieces generated from one angle placed on myriad sources for about the same level of effort to get one big-time article (if you even can).

-For example, if a client is in the insurance business then it makes perfect sense to try to get coverage in a publication specifically designed around that type of content.
+For example, if a client is in the insurance business, then it makes perfect sense to try to get coverage in a publication specifically designed around that type of content.
 One that pops to mind is Insurance Journal.
 This kind of niche content is perfect for most professional clientele because it's relevant to their business.

-These types of publication are also more lenient when it comes to content control and the embedding of relevant links within the content.
+These types of publications are also more lenient when it comes to content control and the embedding of relevant links within the content.
 As with the press release mentioned above, this content should contain links to positive content that would benefit from higher visibility.

-Finally, relevant and powerful industry publications may give you more control over your headline, so you can get that all important search phrase laden headline.
+Finally, relevant and powerful industry publications may give you more control over your headline, so you can get that all-important search phrase laden headline.